SkylarSL/img-repo/README.md

 #### Add a meme

 To add your own memes, first access your profile.
-There will be a section relatively close to the top that says "upload an image".
-Follow the steps there, select a meme, give it a title, wait a second for the upload, and submit your image.
+There will be a section relatively close to the top that says "Upload a meme".
+Follow the steps there, select a meme, give it a title, wait a second for the upload, and submit your meme.

 #### Search a meme

 To search for a specific meme within your profile, first access your profile.
-Under "your images below" you can type in a search word that corresponds to the meme's title.
+Under "Your memes" you can type in a search word that corresponds to the meme's title.
 Submit to search and hit refresh to bring back your memes.

 #### Delete a meme